Olive, Again: "The Poet"

 Olive, now eighty-two years old, drives to the coffee shop in Crosby.
 She runs into a former student of hers, Andrea L'Rieux, who went on to become the United States Poet Laureate.
 Olive and Jack take a trip to Oslo, Norway.
 Later, in autumn, Jack dies in his sleep beside her.
 The following May, Olive is anonymously sent a poem written by Andrea that is based on their encounter.
 She is initially offended by Andrea's characterization of Olive as lonely.
 However, Olive eventually admits, "Andrea had gotten it better than she had, the experience of being another."

 "The End of the Civil War Days"

 Married couple Fergus and Ethel MacPherson live on the outskirts of Crosby and have been married for forty-two years.
 Though, the two have barely spoken to each other in the last thirty-five years.
 They have lived with yellow duct tape separating their house ever since Fergus had an affair.
-Their silence and separation is somewhat broken when their daughter, Laurie, returns from Portland to tell them she has become a dominatrix and is the star of a new documentary.
+Their silence and separation is somewhat broken when their older daughter, Lisa, returns from Portland to tell them she has become a dominatrix and is the star of a new documentary.
 The story draws parallels between the performance aspect of Fergus' Civil War reenactments with their daughter's work as a dominatrix.